Preparing to Celebrate Lent on Shrove Tuesday

 Thanks for stopping by Happy Hive Homeschooling to learn about Shrove Tuesday

-If you would like more of my memories, expert homeschool tips, and things to say to the neighbors when they ask about homeschooling you’ll love our email list!
+If you would like more meaningful mindset shifts, expert homeschool tips, and things to say to the neighbors when they ask about homeschooling you’ll love our email list!

-When you sign up you’ll get a thank you free-BEE from our Free Printables resource library!
-Go ahead and enter your email address below to join us!
+When you sign up you’ll get an exclusive thank you free-BEE that’s NOT available in our resource library!
+Enter your email address below to join the Happy Hive

-I’d love to chat with you each week about the methods I used to organize, schedule, and lesson plan in my homeschool with the hopes it will help you have a happy hive too.
+I can’t wait to share my homeschool expertise and mindset-shifting superpowers with you each edition of THE BUZZ.
+We’ll also chat about the methods I used to organize, schedule, and lesson plan in my homeschool with the hopes it will help you have a happy hive too.
 In the meantime, “Bee” sure to check out the different methods of homeschooling as well as our 3 easy strategies for burnout.